INTERPLAY-Workshop/interplay-workshop.github.io/call-for-papers.md

 - How do behavioral and internal evaluations align?
 Where and why do they differ?
 - How do model size, architecture, and pre-training data influence the link between internals and behavior?

-We looking for reviewers, please register [here]We look for reviewer, register [here](https://interplay-workshop.limesurvey.net/615291?lang=en).
+We looking for reviewers, please register [here](https://interplay-workshop.limesurvey.net/615291?lang=en).

 ### Submission Format
 Our workshop accepts submissions for three distinct tracks: